krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 references, we link to specific documents in this track for deeper mathematical treatments of the concepts we discuss here.

-### Personal note
+### A personal note

 This work represents the culmination of nearly ten years of research, product development, and field work in operations management in software product development in [The Polaris Advisor Program](https://exathink.com).

-The foundations were laid while I was developing [Polaris](https://www.exathink.com/why-us), a proprietary measurement platform for software product development that powers our program.
+The foundations were laid between 2017 and 2022 while I was developing [Polaris](https://www.exathink.com/why-us), a proprietary measurement platform for software product development that powers our program.
 But—as is the nature of evolving software platforms—ideas, theories, and practice all blended together over the years into a somewhat incoherent jumble, making it hard to distinguish what was fundamental from what was anecdotal practice.

-Most of these developments arose from deep frustrations with the inadequacy of existing measurement techniques to realistically model the systems we _actually_ work in.
+I was also deeply frustrated with the inadequacy of existing measurement techniques to realistically model the systems we _actually_ work in.

-Personally, as someone who has been a software developer for nearly 30 years, building measurements systems in software over the last decade has highlighted, in vivid detail, the shortcomings of our ability to measure _anything_ meaningful and actionable about software development work.
+Personally, as someone who has been a software developer for nearly 30 years, building measurements systems in software over the last decade has highlighted, in vivid detail, the shortcomings in our ability to measure _anything_ meaningful and actionable about software development work.

-The presence calculus is a foundational step in addressing this problem.
+The presence calculus is a foundational step in addressing this problem, but it is only a starting point.
+It makes no grand claims beyond what is stated mathematically here.
+Much work still remains to explore its applications, and its practical limits will become clear as we test its applicability in various contexts.

-> In my view, it represents a fundamental departure in how we approach measurement in software,
+> That said, in my view, the calculus represents a fundamental departure in how
+> we approach measurement in software,
-> distinguishing it both from the purely empirical and statistical techniques that are in the
+> distinguishing it both from the purely empirical and statistical techniques
-> mainstream today and also from ideas imported from other domains like
+> that are in the mainstream today and also from ideas imported from other domains like
 > manufacturing—another significant branch.

-The calculus allows us to model and measure software development as it is—messy, irregular, deeply time- and history-dependent work involving humans, machines, and codified knowledge, forming complex, interconnected systems—where being able to observe what _is_ in richer detail is a prerequisite to reasoning about the system.
+It allows us to model and measure software development as it is—messy, irregular, highly variable, deeply time- and history-dependent work involving humans, machines, and codified knowledge, forming complex, interconnected systems—where being able to move beyond proxies and observe what _is_ in rich detail is a prerequisite to reasoning quantitatively about the system.

-The calculus formally identifies the mathematical foundations behind how we can better _measure_ properties of such real-world systems without compromise and adapt the ideas that are fundamental to this messy world to build measurement models that reflect the reality of software development as it _is_.
+It formally identifies the mathematical foundations behind how we can do this—how to better _measure_ properties of such real-world systems without compromise, adapt the ideas that are fundamental to this messy world, and build measurement models that reflect the reality of software development.

-In doing this, we draw upon and re-contextualize many existing ideas in the field.
+In developing the presence calculus, I drew upon and re-contextualized many existing ideas in the field.
 For example, Little's Law plays a foundational role in the presence calculus.
 But this is because, mathematically, Little's Law encodes some deep and general structural properties of _arbitrary time-varying signals_ in _any_ domain.

-The version we see commonly in software development contexts is a rather trivial _special case_ of the underlying mathematical concepts.
-It is mostly irrelevant in real-world software systems.
-This is because the mainstream understanding of Little's Law in software is based on nearly 50-year-old ideas developed in the context of studying queueing systems and their application to manufacturing.
-It does not reflect the modern mathematical understanding of what this law means.
+The version we use commonly in the software industry is a rather trivial _special case_ of the underlying mathematical concepts.
+This version is based on nearly 50-year-old ideas developed in the context of studying queueing systems and their application to manufacturing.
+It does not reflect the modern mathematical developments in the theories underpinning the law.
+In fact, those developments are materially important to apply it correctly in the software development context.

-The presence calculus starts from this up-to-date mathematical view but positions it within a more general, measure-theoretic mathematical framework.
+The presence calculus starts from this up-to-date view but goes beyond this to position this law within a more general, measure-theoretic mathematical framework.

-When we start from the presence calculus, we can derive a _provably correct_ version of Little's Law from first principles _for any measurement context_ involving time-varying signals.
+When we start from the presence calculus framing, we can derive a _provably correct_ version of Little's Law from first principles _for any measurement context_ involving time-varying signals.
 It is no longer simply a formula copied from Lean manufacturing.